emilyng-sz/cursor-motion-analysis/README.md

 - `cursor_detection`: contains dataset generation and YOLOv8 model training scripts
 - `cursor-tracker`: contains functions to run, track and visualise cursor
 - `motion_analysis`: contains scripts for performing semantic analysis on cursor movements
-- `demo`: contains a sample result of trained model and motion analysis
+- `demo.ipynb`: contains a notebook to use and visualise results of trained model and motion analysis

 ```
 cursor-motion-analysis/
-├── cursor-detection/
+├── cursor_detection/
-│   └── dataset_generation.py
+├── cursor_tracker/
-├── cursor-tracker/
+├── motion_analysis/
-│   └── to indicate/
+├── demo.ipynb
-│       ├── file
+├── .gitignore
-│       ├── and
+├── README.md
-│       ├── folder
+├── requirements.txt
-│       └── nesting.
+### Below files are untracked.
+Please ensure your repository has the same tree structure
 ├── data/
-│   ├── cursors
+│   ├── cursors/
 │   ├── generated/
 │   │   └── **SAMPLE**/
 │   │       ├── all